Confluence vs. SharePoint: A comprehensive overview & comparison

 AI accessibility to knowledge bases

-The whole Confluence vs. SharePoint debate misses the real problem.
-It’s not about where you store your information; it’s about how you retrieve it.
-Instead of making your team hunt for answers across different apps, a better approach is to use AI to bring the answers directly to them, right where they’re working.
+The Confluence vs. SharePoint debate is often about how you store your information, but the real goal is how you retrieve it.
+Instead of making your team hunt for answers across different apps, a better approach is to use AI to bring the answers directly to them, right where they're working.

 From manual search to conversational answers

 Pro Tip: By connecting to chat tools like Slack and Microsoft Teams, you can answer questions right where they pop up.
-This cuts down on a ton of context-switching and helps everyone stay focused on their work.
+This cuts down on context-switching and helps everyone stay focused on their work.

 Beyond storage for support teams

-For customer support and IT teams, knowledge that’s just sitting in a database is pretty much useless.
-It needs to be put to work solving tickets quickly and correctly.
-Both Confluence and SharePoint are passive storage lockers; they hold the info but don’t actively help your agents get their job done.
+For customer support and IT teams, knowledge needs to be put to work solving tickets quickly and correctly.
+Confluence and SharePoint are excellent storage platforms, and they provide the foundational data that AI can use to actively help your agents get their job done.

 Turning Confluence vs. SharePoint documentation into automated resolutions